Groud43/ionic-test/README.md

 # ionic-test
-Trun Project of Intro to CPE
+Tern Project of Intro to CPE